 When deciding between accelerated and traditional courses, it can be helpful to consider pacing, course availability, admission requirements and scheduling options.

-Accelerated courses are like traditional courses in that they're offered at every degree level and available in many areas of study, including educational administration, nursing, organizational leadership, business, liberal studies and information security.
-Shorter in length than traditional college classes, accelerated courses only take about 5-8 weeks to complete.
+Accelerated courses are like traditional courses in that they're offered at every degree level and available in many areas of study.
+Shorter in length than traditional college classes, accelerated courses only take about 5-8 weeks to complete, rather than a full semester or quarter.
 Many programs offer this option to students who are eager to start advanced classes and wish to move on to higher-level work more quickly.

 Schools with accelerated degree programs usually have specific admission requirements.
-These requirements vary by school and degree level, but may require students to earn a minimum number of transferable credit hours, submit standardized test scores, hold a minimum GPA and be a certain age.
+These requirements vary by school and degree level, but some of the options may include having previous completed a minimum number of transferable credit hours, submitting standardized test scores, holding a minimum GPA and being a certain age.

 Traditional courses are more commonly available than accelerated ones and often come in more subjects.
 The completion time is generally twice as long and allows students to take time with their studies.
-Some schools offer the exact same programs and requirements for both traditional and accelerated formats.
-An example of this is an associate's degree in nursing program offered in both traditional and accelerated versions.
+Usually the curriculum in traditional curses is exactly the same as in accelerated courses, but students have longer to learn the material and complete assignments when they take traditional courses.

 Specific admissions requirements apply to traditional course programs and vary by school and degree level.
-The basics tend to include a high school diploma or GED, minimum age and GPA, high school transcripts and a personal essay.
-Graduate-level traditional programs usually require a bachelor's degree.
+To enroll in an undergraduate program that includes traditional courses, these are some of the standard admissions requirements: having a high school diploma or GED; meeting a minimum age requirement; having a minimum high school GPA; submitting high school transcripts; submitting a personal essay.
+Graduate-level traditional programs require at least a bachelor's degree.